isomerpages/mlaw-corp/news/speeches/_posts/2014-11-25-Speech-by-Minister-for-Law-and-Minister-for-Foreign-Affairs-K-Shanmugam-at-the-Association-of-Muslim-Lawyers-Annual-Lecture-2014.md

 ---
-layout: post
-title: Speech by Minister for Law and Minister for Foreign Affairs, K Shanmugam, at the Association of Muslim Lawyers Annual Lecture 2014
+title: 'Speech by Minister for Law and Minister for Foreign Affairs, K Shanmugam, at the Association of Muslim Lawyers Annual Lecture 2014'
 permalink: /news/speeches/Speech-by-Minister-at-the-AML-Annual-Lecture-2014
 breadcrumb: Speeches
-collection_name: news

 ---

 25 Nov 2014 Posted in [Speeches](/news/speeches)